 - It aids in the selection of the most ideal course of action based on the information available to the decision maker

 - It offers a structured, orderly, and visible analysis of the issues considered in a decision to allow deliberation in an attentive and intelligible manner

-- It aids highlighting the probable significances of making diverse choices and can assist the business in selecting the right option.
+- It aids highlighting the probable significance of making diverse choices and can assist the business in selecting the right solution option.